Humberto Tan: Career

-In 2005 Tan moved to the new television channel Talpa, where he was a sports expert at NSE and presenter of Café de Sport.
+In 2005, Tan moved to the new television channel Talpa, where he was a sports expert at NSE and presenter of Café de Sport.
 On 12 July 2007 it was announced that Tan would be transferred to RTL Nederland, where he presented Sunday-night premier league soccer.
 In 2013 he made a guest appearance on the sketch show TV Kantine as Isaac from The Love Boat.

-From 2008 until the summer of 2012 Tan presented De Wedstrijden from the pay TV channel Eredivisie Live.
+From 2008 until the summer of 2012, Tan presented De Wedstrijden from the pay TV channel Eredivisie Live.
 He did a voiceover for the Dutch version of the animation movie Surf's Up in 2007.
-In 2009 he provided the Dutch voice of Buck the Weasel in the movie Ice Age: Dawn of the Dinosaurs.
+In 2009, he provided the Dutch voice of Buck the Weasel in the movie Ice Age: Dawn of the Dinosaurs.

 Tan appeared regularly on radio channel 538 when the usual DJ Edwin Evers was on vacation.
 He also was a substitute from 2008 to 2012 for the RTL4 TV program RTL Boulevard.
-From October 2010 to March 2012 Tan presented the program On the Move for BNR Nieuwsradio.
-Since 2012 it has been called BNR Humberto Tan.
+From October 2010 to March 2012, Tan presented the program On the Move for BNR Nieuwsradio.
+Since 2012, it has been called BNR Humberto Tan.
 It was broadcast every workday from 6:00AM to 9:30AM.

-From 26 August 2013 until 8 June 2018 Tan presented the TV talk show RTL Late Night on RTL 4.
+From 26 August 2013 until 8 June 2018, Tan presented the TV talk show RTL Late Night on RTL 4.
 He presented this show more than a thousand times.
 Because of falling viewership ratings he was replaced by Twan Huys, who couldn't save the show from its eventual cancellation on March 4, 2019.

-In 2014 Tan released a cd box with his favorite dancing music on it.
+In 2014, Tan released a cd box with his favorite dancing music on it.
 This 'soundbook' is called Let's Dance and was converted into a live event.
 On 29 and 30 October 2015 Tan presented the first edition of Let's Dance in the Ziggo Dome.

-In 2016 Tan won the first season of the program Jachtseizoen broadcast by StukTV.
+In 2016, Tan won the first season of the program Jachtseizoen broadcast by StukTV.
 He was also the winner of the first season of the program The Perfect Picture, broadcast by RTL 4.
 In May 2018 it was announced that Tan would be the new presenter of the programs Dance Dance Dance and Holland's Got Talent.
 Since 2019 Tan has presented the show Voetbal Inside.

 In January 2021, Tan returned with a new talkshow, Humberto, on Sunday evening, which ran through the summer.
-In February 2022, the show returned.
+In February 2022, the show returned on the Friday afternoon.

 Charitable work

 Tan is a board member at the foundation Suriprofs & Slachtofferhulp Fund.
-Since 2002 he has also been an ambassador of the Dutch Red Cross, since 2016 an ambassador for the Johan Ferrier Fund, and since 2005 an ambassador for the World Wide Fund for Nature.
-Since 2015 he has been a board member for the Slachtofferhulp Fund.
+Since 2002, he has also been an ambassador of the Dutch Red Cross.
+Further, he has been an ambassador for the Johan Ferrier Fund since 2016, and an ambassador for the World Wide Fund for Nature since 2005.
+Since 2015, he has been a board member for the Slachtofferhulp Fund.
 He is also an adviser for the Court in Overijssel.
 Tan was member of the Sportraad Amsterdam, an advisory body.